 Instructions

-- Bring a large pot of water to a boil over high heat.
-Add 2 tablespoons of salt.
+- Put 4 quarts of water into a large pot along with 2-3 tablespoons of salt.
+Bring to a boil over high heat.

 - Add the pasta and stir.
 Continue to stir every 10 seconds until the water comes back up to a boil.
 Drop the temperature down to a simmer.